Skip to Content

 • The parents' combined net income.

-Examples of reasons that the guidelines might be modified include:
+Examples of reasons that the child support guidelines might be modified include:

 • High-income situations